wikimedia/mediawiki-libs-IDLeDOM/WebIDL.md

 reserved.
 (These are used to implement [`IteratorAggregate`] and [`Countable`].)

+If the WebIDL defines an "unnamed" indexed getter, named getter, indexed setter, named setter, indexed deleter or named deleter, the names `item`, `namedItem`, `setItem`, `setNamedItem`, `removeItem`, or `removeNamedItem` (respectively) are reserved.

 ### Resolution order

 When determining the PHP escaped name corresponding to an WebIDL name,